AndrewEC/MarkdownNotes/README.md

 The partial .html files are located in `src/markup` and contain the markup specific to the fragment.

-The .js files are located in `src/scripts` and contain logic for managing fragment specific state, responding to global state updates, handle button click events, and pushing changes to the global state.
+The .js files are located in `src/scripts` and contain logic for managing fragment specific state, responding to global state updates, handling button click events, and pushing changes to the global state.

 #### State Management
 The global, serializable, properties of the app are located in the `State` class in the `state.js` file.
 A singleton instance of this class is shared among all the fragments.